AIHGF/Human-Motion-Analysis/README.md

 Features Timer-interrupt Generation, data retrieval on interrupt and formatted data transfer.

 Software:
 Data Acquisition - Raw sensor data, evenly sampled at 25 Hz, is retrieved using a microcontroller (Arduino, for example) and accessed over a virtual COM port using MATLAB.
-The data retrieved has six components - AX, AY, AZ, GZ, GY and GZ - corresponding to accelerometer and gyroscope data of each axis, using the Invensense MPU-6050.
-In the case of deploying wireless sensor nodes (RFduino, for example), a seventh component - RSSI - Received Signal Strength Indicator can be added.
+The data retrieved has six components - AX, AY, AZ, GZ, GY and GZ - corresponding to accelerometer and gyroscope data of each axis, using the Invensense MPU-6050 or the ADXL-335.
+In the case of deploying wireless sensor nodes (RFduino, for example), a seventh component - RSSI - Received Signal Strength Indicator can be added, which is, however, not exceptionally helpful in recognizing human motion per se.

 Noise Removal - A simple three-element median filter is used for cleaning raw data.